-PERSONS WITH DISABILITIES (PWD) CATEGORY
+6.3 PERSONS WITH DISABILITIES (PWD) CATEGORY

 Procedure of filling online application forms for applicants belonging to the PwD category is the same as that for anybody else.
 However, no application fee will be charged from them.
-PwD candidates are, required to either take a printout of acknowledgment slip after successfully submitting the form and mail/courier/submit the slip to the Tutor for Admissions, St. Stephen's College, Delhi.
-110007 along with a copy of the disability certificate from a competent authority (Competent authorities are listed in the Interview Schedule Section) or upload a scanned copy of the disability certificate before submitting their application.
+PwD candidates are, required to either take a printout of acknowledgment slip after successfully submitting the form and mail/courier/submit the slip to the Tutor for Admissions, St. Stephen's College, Delhi- I 10007 along with a copy of the disability certificate from a competent authority (Competent authorities are listed in Section 6.12 Documents to be Brought at the Time of the Interview) or upload a scanned copy of the disability certificate before submitting their application.
 Those uploading the disability certificate online need not print the acknowledgement slip and mail it to College.
-Applications of candidates belonging to the above category will be considered only if the disability certificate is uploaded online or printout of the acknowledgment slip along with the disability certificate is received by the Tutor for Admission on or before 4 pm, 19 June 2013.
+Applications of candidates belonging to the above category will be considered only if the disability certificate is uploaded online or printout of the acknowledgement slip along with the disability certificate is received by the Tutor for Admission on or before 16 June 2014.

-CANDIDATES APPLYING UNDER URDU CATEGORY
+6.4 CANDIDATES APPLYING UNDER THE URDU CATEGORY

 Applicants seeking admission against seats reserved for Urdu candidates must have studied Urdu till Class XII.
-Such candidates will undertake to do Urdu as the Modern Indian Language Foundation Course.
-They will also undertake to do all six Urdu papers in Discipline Course II.
+Such candidates will undertake to do Urdu as the Modern Indian Language Foundation Course and all six Urdu papers in Discipline Course II.
 An undertaking to this effect has to be executed at the time of the interview.
-Please be warned that failure to comply with this requirement will result in cancellation of their admission to College.
-No excuse of any kind shall be entertained.
+Please be warned that failure to comply with this requirement will result in the cancellation of admission to College.
+No excuse of any kind for non-compliance shall be entertained.

-CANDIDATES FROM FOREIGN BOARDS
+6.5 CANDIDATES FROM FOREIGN BOARDS

-Candidates from foreign boards or schools are eligible, provided the qualification obtained is recognized by the University of Delhi or the Association of Indian Universities (AIU).
+Candidates from foreign boards or schools are eligible to apply, provided the qualifications obtained are recognized by the University of Delhi or the Association of Indian Universities (AIU).
 BFS for these candidates shall be calculated on the basis of the relevant grade conversion scheme provided by the University of Delhi.
 Results should have been officially declared before the interview.
 Predicted grades/results are not acceptable.

-FOREIGN NATIONALS
+6.6 FOREIGN NATIONALS